DUNE/lesson-template/_episodes/01-How-to-make-a-lesson.md

 page should appear at `https://<yourname>.github.io/<yournewlessonname>` in a couple of minutes.

 > ## if you can an error message from git
-> Git seems to have been messing with buffer sizes.
-I was able to get around an error that looked like:
+> This is a pretty big repository so one can hit buffer sizes.
+This is an error I saw when I tried to push for the first time.
 > ~~~
 > git push
 > Enumerating objects: 3939, done.